Superpixel Semantics Representation and Pre-training for Vision-Language Task: Introduction

 In a nutshell, the main contributions of this work can be concluded as follows:

-\begin{itemize}[\IEEEsetlabelwidth{Z}] \item We propose using superpixel as the visual primitives instead of patch or grid features, which reduces noise and computational redundancy of subsequent works.
-Unlike patch regions, superpixel is better suited for capturing semantic information in complex scenes. \item We propose a multiscale difference graph convolutional network, termed MDGCN, which progressively merges superpixels and models multi-scale graphs to parse spatial topology structure.
-Furthermore, the central difference convolutional operator can effectively aggregate the local gradient information between adjacent graph nodes, further improving the object semantic contrast. \item To strengthen visual interpretations of image structure, we provide a learning strategy that integrates GCN and CNN multi-level visual representations, aiming at learning superpixel-level and pixel-level semantic features composition, relational, and hierarchical structures of visual inter-modality. \item Experiments demonstrate the effectiveness of our method on multiple VL downstream tasks.
-The proposed scheme achieves better performance in comparison with other state-of-the-art models.\\ \end{itemize}
+\begin{itemize}[\IEEEsetlabelwidth{Z}] \item We propose using superpixel as the visual primitives to achieve coarse-grained semantic interactions, which are more suitable than patch regions for capturing semantic information in complex scenes.
+To the best of our knowledge, we are the first to reformulate the VL-based alignment task as a superpixel-level VL pre-training task. \item We construct a multiscale difference graph convolutional network, termed MDGCN, which aggregates local gradient difference information between adjacent graph nodes by computing central differential convolution operators to further improve object semantic contrast. \item To strengthen visual interpretations of image structure, we provide a learning strategy that integrates GCN and CNN multi-level visual representations, aiming at learning superpixel-level and pixel-level semantic features composition, relational, and hierarchical structures of visual inter-modality. \item Experiments prove the effectiveness of our method on multiple VL downstream tasks.
+The proposed scheme outperforms state-of-the-art models on all metrics.\\ \end{itemize}

 The remainder of this paper is organized as follows.
-Section II introduces the related works.
-The proposed MDGCN method with details is elaborated in Section III.
+In Section II, we introduce the related works.
+In Section III, the proposed MDGCN method with details is elaborated.
 The extensive experiments and ablation studies are exhibited and analyzed in Section IV.
 Finally, the conclusion is presented in Section V.